Saint Patrick: Sainthood and veneration

 17 March, popularly known as Saint Patrick's Day, is believed to be his death date and is the date celebrated as his Feast Day.
 The day became a feast day in the Catholic Church due to the influence of the Waterford-born Franciscan scholar Luke Wadding, as a member of the commission for the reform of the Breviary in the early part of the 17th century.

 For most of Christianity's first thousand years, canonisations were done on the diocesan or regional level.
 Relatively soon after the death of people considered very holy, the local Church affirmed that they could be liturgically celebrated as saints.
-As a result, Patrick has never been formally canonised by a pope (common before the Great Schism of 1054, and in the Orthodox Church which never innovated a formal canonisation process and has always lacked a Supreme Pontiff); nevertheless, various Christian churches declare that he is a saint in Heaven (see List of Saints).
+As a result, Patrick has never been formally canonised by a pope (common before 10th century); nevertheless, various Christian churches declare that he is a saint in Heaven (see List of Saints).
 He is still widely venerated in Ireland and elsewhere today.

-Patrick is honoured with a feast day on the liturgical calendar of the Episcopal Church (USA) and with a commemoration on the calendar of Evangelical Lutheran Worship, both on 17 March.
+Patrick is also honoured with a feast day on the liturgical calendar of the Episcopal Church (USA) and with a commemoration on the calendar of Evangelical Lutheran Worship, both on 17 March.
 Patrick is also venerated in the Eastern Orthodox Church as a pre-Schism Western saint, especially among Orthodox Christians living in Ireland and the Anglosphere; as is usual with saints, there are Orthodox icons dedicated to him.

 Saint Patrick remains a recurring figure in Folk Christianity and Irish folktales.

 Patrick is said to be buried at Down Cathedral in Downpatrick, County Down, alongside Saint Brigid and Saint Columba, although this has never been proven.
 Saint Patrick Visitor Centre is a modern exhibition complex located in Downpatrick and is a permanent interpretative exhibition centre featuring interactive displays on the life and story of Patrick.
 It provides the only permanent exhibition centre in the world devoted to Patrick.

 Patrick is remembered in the Church of England with a Lesser Festival on 17 March.

+On 9 March 2017, his name was added to the Russian Orthodox Church calendar by the Holy Synod of the Russian Orthodox Church.